--Sample Scene Directions--

 Whichever option you choose, be sure to set the Save Folder's (the easiest way is to click the folder on the left half of the Project Hierarchy and then use the Copy Selected Folder button), and be sure to leave the Add To Build Settings option enabled.

-After creating the Default Asset Creator, assign it to each Grouping's Asset Creator field.
+After creating the Default Asset Creator, assign it to each LOD Group's Asset Creator field (do this for every Grouping).

 The Scene Conversion process uses the Assignment Operation (A* button) to assign game objects in the scene to Asset Chunks belonging to a particular LOD Group on a particular Streamable Grid, according to which Streamable Cells those objects fall in (based on their world position).